Scope

 Insulating at the Walls

-In most cases insulating the basement walls—and possibly the slab—results in better performance.
+In most cases insulating the basement walls and slab results in better overall thermal performance of the home rather than excluding the basement from the conditioned space of the home.
 Insulating the basement walls, rather than under the first floor, brings the basement within the thermal envelope or conditioned space of the home and connects the basement thermally to the rest of the house.
 This will keep the basement warmer during the winter.
-In the summer, a conditioned basement will usually be dryer than the alternative.
+In the summer, a conditioned basement will usually be dryer than an unconditioned basement.
 A warmer, dryer basement can have much more value as a functional, usable space.
 It also provides better conditions for HVAC equipment.

 Insulating Under the First Floor

-Insulating under the first floor, rather than along the walls will result in an uninsulated basement that is disconnected from the rest of the house from a thermal standpoint.
-While insulating beneath the first floor may result in lower performance overall, there are some scenarios where this strategy is still chosen.
-Reasons for this include:
+Insulating under the first floor, rather than along the walls will result in an uninsulated basement that is outside the home’s thermal envelope.
+While insulating only beneath the first floor may result in reduced performance compared to a fully- insulated basement, there are some scenarios where this strategy is chosen.
+Reasons could include:

 - Water management.
 If moisture management strategies do not keep the basement consistently dry (e.g., if the area is prone to seasonal flooding), insulating at the first floor may be the best option to avoid repeated damage to water-susceptible materials.

 - Combustion safety.
-It is strongly recommended that air-tight buildings not include natural-draft combustion appliances within the insulated enclosure.
-If natural-draft appliances are located in the basement and are not likely to be replaced with noncombustion or sealed-combustion direct-vent appliances in the near future, air sealing and insulating at the first floor may be a safer option than air sealing and insulating the basement walls and floor.
+It is strongly recommended that airtight buildings exclude natural-draft combustion appliances from the insulated enclosure.
+If natural-draft appliances are located in the basement and are not likely to be replaced with non-combustion or sealed-combustion direct-vent appliances in the near future, air-sealing and insulating at the first floor may be a safer option than air-sealing and insulating the basement walls and floor.
 For information on assessing combustion safety see these guides:

-- Cost.
-While insulating the basement walls generally results in better performance, this strategy is often more expensive.
-Some choose to insulate at the floor purely for cost reasons.
+Cost.
+While insulating the basement walls generally results in better performance, this strategy is often more expensive, because more insulation will be needed to cover the walls and labor costs will be higher.
+Some choose to insulate at the floor for cost reasons, especially for retrofit projects.

 Inside or Outside of Foundation Walls?

 In most cases, insulating on the outside can result in better moisture management of the foundation assembly, but there are challenges with protecting the insulation at and above grade.
 These challenges lead many designers and builders of new homes to choose interior basement insulation.
-Examples of both strategies—as well as challenges and limitations of each—are discussed in the Description section.
+Examples of both strategies—as well as challenges and limitations of each—are discussed below.

 Systems Described

-While there are many viable basement insulation strategies, a few common systems are described in this guide:
+While there are many viable basement insulation strategies, common systems include:

 - Exterior rigid insulation on concrete walls